Webvy.co

 Is being cited the same as being recommended in AI search?

 No. A page can be cited as a source without the brand becoming the recommended option.
 A brand can also be recommended through third-party corroboration while another site receives the citation.
-Growth teams should measure citations, mentions, answer position, and selection context separately.
+Teams should measure citations, mentions, answer position, and selection context separately.

 What content helps brands appear in AI search answers?